ka215/custom-sticky-notes/readme.txt

 1. If the admin bar has enabled, sticky notes will pop up anytime, anywhere.

 == Changelog ==

+= 1.0.2 =
+* Have optimized the jQuery loading process at the web-frontend and management screen.

 = 1.0.1 =
 * Fixed a bug that occurs syntax error at php 5.3 or less.